MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/databasefunction.md

 **Arguments**

 * *stringConstant*: Name of the database that is referenced.
 Database identified can be either `DatabaseName` or `PrettyName`.
-Argument has to be _constant- prior of query execution, i.e. cannot come from sub-query evaluation.
+Argument has to be _constant_ prior of query execution, i.e. cannot come from sub-query evaluation.

 **Notes**